Buyer Requirements

 Under the incoming ESPR (Ecodesign for Sustainable Products Regulation), the entity placing the product on the EU market is legally responsible for its compliance.
 If a major German department store imports 10,000 pairs of jeans from a Turkish manufacturer, the store faces the fines and customs seizures if the Digital Product Passport is missing or materially false.

 Because of this shared liability, retailers are dramatically shifting their procurement requirements.
-If a fashion brand cannot provide structured, verifiable DPP data via an API or portal, they will simply be dropped from the vendor list.
+If a fashion brand cannot provide structured, verifiable DPP data, they will simply be dropped from the vendor list.

 What Buyers Are Beginning to Demand